The Complex of Hypersurfaces in a Homology Class: Dropping the daggers

-If $\sigma$~and~$\tau$ form a bigon or a half-bigon, then they are certainly not in minimal position: indeed, after choosing a (half-)bigon that is innermost (meaning, for which the disk in the definition is innermost), we may use it to isotope a small neighborhood of the arc~$\alpha$ past~$\beta$, and then push everything slightly off of~$\sigma$ in the direction away from the bigon.
-This produces a new $1$-submanifold~$\sigma'$ that is isotopic to~$\sigma$, and has fewer intersections with~$\tau$ (Figure~\ref{fig.bigonfix}).
+If $\sigma$~and~$\tau$ form a bigon or a half-bigon, then they are certainly not in minimal position: indeed, after choosing a (half-)bigon that is innermost (meaning, for which the disc in the definition is innermost), we may use it to isotope a small neighborhood of the arc~$\alpha$ past~$\beta$, and then push everything slightly off of~$\sigma$ in the direction away from the bigon.
+This produces a new $1$-submanifold~$\sigma'$ properly isotopic to~$\sigma$ and having fewer intersections with~$\tau$ (Figure~\ref{fig.bigonfix}).
 The bigon criterion is a converse to this statement.

-\begin{thm}[The Bigon Criterion] Let $M$~be a compact oriented smooth surface, and let $\sigma,\tau$~be a transverse pair of properly embedded connected $1$-submanifolds of~$M$.
+\begin{thm}[The Bigon Criterion] Let $M$~be an oriented compact smooth surface, and let $\sigma,\tau$~be a transverse pair of properly embedded connected $1$-submanifolds of~$M$.
 If $\sigma$~and~$\tau$ are not in minimal position, then they form a bigon or a half-bigon. \end{thm}

-For a proof of the bigon criterion in the closed case, see the book of Farb and Margalit \cite[Proposition~1.6]{FM11}.
+For a proof of the bigon criterion in the closed case, see the book of Farb and Margalit \cite[Proposition~1.6]{FM12}.
 The same argument can be adapted to the case of surfaces with boundary.

 \begin{proof}[Proof of Lemma~\ref{lem.pathwithinisoclass}] Suppose $\sigma, \tau$ are components of $S,T$, respectively, that have non-empty intersection.
-We first note that $\sigma, \tau$~are not in minimal position: indeed, if we isotope~$S$ to~$T$ and then push it slightly along the positive direction of the (trivial) normal bundle of~$T$, then we will have isotoped~$S$ to be disjoint from~$T$, and thus also~$\sigma$ to be disjoint from~$\tau$.
+We first note that $\sigma, \tau$~are not in minimal position: indeed, if we properly isotope~$S$ to~$T$ and then push it slightly along the positive direction of the normal bundle of~$T$, then we will have isotoped~$S$ to be disjoint from~$T$, and thus also~$\sigma$ to be disjoint from~$\tau$.
 Hence, by the bigon criterion, $\sigma, \tau$ form a (half-)bigon.

-The isotopy of~$\sigma$ into~$\sigma'$ illustrated in Figure~\ref{fig.bigonfix} can then be extended to an ambient isotopy of~$M$ supported in a small neighborhood of the (half-)bigon, which then induces an isotopy of~$S$ into a new $1$-submanifold~$S_1$ disjoint from~$S$, which has fewer intersections with~$T$.
-Applying Proposition~\ref{prop.transverse}, we may perturb~$S_1$ to make $\mathcal U \cup \{S_1\}$~a transverse set.
-Since $S_1$~was already transverse to~$T$, this adjustment can be performed in such a way that the topology of~$S_1 \cap T$ does not change, and in particular no new intersections of $T$ are produced.
+By the Diffeotopy Extension Theorem \cite[Theorem~2.4.6]{Wal68}, the isotopy from~$\sigma$ to~$\sigma'$ illustrated in Figure~\ref{fig.bigonfix} can then be extended to an ambient isotopy of~$M$ supported in a small neighborhood of the union of~$\sigma$ and the (half-)bigon.
+This ambient isotopy restricts to a proper isotopy from~$S$ to a proper $1$-submanifold~$S_1$ disjoint from~$S$.
+This submanifold~$S_1$ is transverse to~$T$ and satisfies ${|S_1 \cap T| < |S\cap T|}$.
+Applying Proposition~\ref{prop.transverse}, we may if necessary perturb~$S_1$ to make $\mathcal U \cup \{S_1\}$~a transverse set.
+Since $S_1$~is transverse to~$T$, a small enough perturbation will not change the topology of~$S_1 \cap T$, and in particular no new intersections between $S_1$~and~$T$ are formed.

 This procedure can be iterated until all intersections are removed. \end{proof}